0xmzn/OSC22-Linux-Workshop/session-1/README.md

 ## Linux Installation
 Here are some of the possible ways to try Linux:
-- Install it on a Virtual Machine. (what we will use)
+- Install it on a Virtual Machine. (how we will do it)
 - Install it alongside Windows.
 - Install it using a Docker Container.
 - Run it from a usb stick.